onehundredfeet/hmecs/README.md

   public function new(){}
 }

-// 0 is assumed to mean 'empty' with Int abstracts.
-This may mean that with some cases it is not possible to use this approach. abstract MicroComponent(Int) from Int to Int {
-  public function new(x : Int) {
-    this = x;
-  }
-}

-// Speciies a type that is added as a type, not a value
-// This 'marks' entities with this type, but all refer to the same single static instance value
+// This 'marks' entities with this component type, but will providethe same single static instance value as a parameter in updates
-// This would implicitely create a single instance for the tag that would be implicitely added
-@:storage(TAG)
+// Specifies a type that is added as a type, not a value
-class TagYouIt {
+@:storage(TAG) // Uses very little memory and is fast to look up (Bitfield) class TagYouIt {
    TagYouIt() {} // requires a constructor with no parameters, public or private

   public var example = "it";
 }

-// Abstracts allow adding multiple components of the same underlying type to an entity
-// When using abstracts, be careful not to assume the underlaying type in the system function definitions
-@:forward
-abstract Name(String) from String to String {
-  public function new(name:String) this = name;
+@:shelvable // PLANNED: Adds extra storage and behaviour to allow this component to be shelved.
+Has a small performance impact on some actions.
+// At the moment all components are shelvable. class Position {
+  public var x : Float;
+  public var y : Float
+  public function new( x : Float, y : Float) {
+    this.x = x;
+    this.y = y;
   }
+}
+//
+// Example program
+//
 class Example {
   final FIELDS = 1;
   final FOREST = 2;